 Union Leader Athlete of the Month: Marshall scored from inside, outside during Pinkerton's title run

 Apr.
-16—Players like Jackson Marshall do not come around often, Pinkerton Academy boys basketball coach Mike Dunham said this past season.
+17—Players like Jackson Marshall do not come around often, Pinkerton Academy boys basketball coach Mike Dunham said this past season.

 The first-year Astros head coach was referring to Marshall's ability as a stretch-five center, meaning he can draw the opposing center out and create more space near the basket.